Macron expected to raise Carlos Ghosn case with Japan’s Abe

-PARIS — The wife of Carlos Ghosn is urging French President Emmanuel Macron to intercede on behalf of the former chairman of Nissan and Renault when he meets with Japanese Prime Minister Shinzo Abe at the G-7 summit in France.
+PARIS — The wife of Carlos Ghosn on Thursday urged French President Emmanuel Macron to intercede on behalf of the former chairman of Nissan and Renault when he meets with Japanese Prime Minister Shinzo Abe at the G-7 summit in France.

 The appeal is Carole Ghosn’s latest effort to pressure Japan into improving what she says is the “unjust treatment” faced by her husband as he awaits trial in Japan on financial misconduct allegations.

-Macron’s office said Thursday the French leader is likely to again raise Ghosn’s case with Abe, as he did previously on a visit to Japan.
+Macron’s office said the French leader is likely to again raise Ghosn’s case with Abe, as he did previously on a visit to Japan.
+Macron is hosting the three-day Group of Seven summit from Saturday in the southwestern French resort town of Biarritz.

 Ghosn, arrested in November, is out on bail.
 He denies all wrongdoing.